Budgeted Out-tree Maximization with Submodular Prizes: Further Related Work

-Danilchenko et al.~\cite{danilchenko2020covering} investigated a closely related problem to \textbf{BSCP} and provided a polynomial-time $O(1)$-approximation algorithm. \textbf{MCSB} is also closely related to budgeted connected dominating set problem, where the goal is to select at most $B$ connected vertices in a given undirected graph to maximize the profit function on the set of selected vertices.
+Danilchenko et al.~\cite{danilchenko2020covering} investigated a closely related problem to \textbf{BSCP}, where the goal is to place a set of connected disks (or squares) such that the total weight of target points in the plane is maximized.
+They provided a polynomial-time $O(1)$-approximation algorithm for this problem. \textbf{MCSB} is also closely related to the budgeted connected dominating set problem, where the goal is to select at most $B$ connected vertices in a given undirected graph to maximize the profit function on the set of selected vertices.
 Khuller et al.~\cite{khuller2020analyzing} investigated this problem in which the profit function is a \emph{special submodular function}.
 Khuller et al.~\cite{khuller2020analyzing} designed a $\frac{12}{1-1/e}$-approximation algorithm.
 By generalizing the analysis of Khuller et al.~\cite{khuller2020analyzing}, Lamprou et al.~\cite{lamprou2020improved} showed that there is a $\frac{11}{1-e^{-7/8}}$-approximation algorithm for the budgeted connected dominating set problem.
-They also showed that for this problem we cannot achieve in polynomila time an approximation factor better than $\left(\frac{1}{1-1/e}\right)$, unless $P=NP$.
+They also showed that for this problem we cannot achieve in polynomial time an approximation factor better than $\left(\frac{1}{1-1/e}\right)$, unless $P=NP$.

 Lee and Dooly~\cite{lee1996algorithms} provided a $(B-2)$-approximation algorithm for \textbf{URAT}, where each vertex costs $1$.
 Zhou et al.~\cite{zhou2018relay} studied a variant of \textbf{E-URAT} in the wireless sensor networks and provided a $10$-approximation algorithm.
 Seufert et al.~\cite{seufert2010bonsai} investigated a special case of the unrooted version of \textbf{URAT}, where each vertex has cost $1$ and we aim to find a tree with at most $B$ nodes maximizing the accumulated prize.
 This coincides with the unrooted version of \textbf{E-URAT} when the cost of each edge is $1$ and we are looking for a tree containing at most $B-1$ edges to maximize the accumulated prize.
 Seufert et al.~\cite{seufert2010bonsai} provided a $(5+\epsilon)$-approximation algorithm for this problem.
-Similarly, Huang et al.~\cite{huang2019maximizing} investigated this variant of \textbf{E-URAT} (or \textbf{URAT}) in plane and proposed a $2$-approximation algorithm.
+Similarly, Huang et al.~\cite{huang2019maximizing} investigated this variant of \textbf{E-URAT} (or \textbf{URAT}) in the plane and proposed a $2$-approximation algorithm.

 The quota variant of \textbf{URAT} also has been studied, which is called \textbf{Q-URAT}.
 Here we wish to find a tree including a vertex $r$ in a way that the total cost of the tree is minimized and its prize is no less than some \emph{quota}.
 By using Moss and Rabbani~\cite{moss2007approximation}'black box and the ideas of K{\"o}nemann et al.~\cite{konemann2013lmp}, and Bateni et al.~\cite{bateni2018improved}, we have an $O(\log{n})$-approximation algorithm for \textbf{Q-URAT}.
 This bound is tight~\cite{moss2007approximation}.
 The edge cost variant of \textbf{Q-URAT}, called \textbf{EQ-URAT}, has been investigated by Johnson et al.~\cite{johnson2000prize}.
 They showed that by adapting an $\alpha$-approximation algorithm for the $k$-MST problem, one can have an $\alpha$-approximation algorithm for \textbf{EQ-URAT}.
 Hence, the $2$-approximation algorithm of Garg~\cite{garg2005saving} for the $k$-MST problem results in a $2$-approximation algorithm for \textbf{EQ-URAT}.